vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

   the corpus was unavailable.
 The capture result above covers existing fixtures, not real-file or legacy/value equivalence.

+## Allocate scan identities before constructing references

+- Removed `normalizeScanResult` and the allocator's three `reserveAfter` overloads.
+Scanning now allocates IDs once, before constructing assets and their references; admission validates the completed result.
+This removes a late mutation pass and its atomic compare/exchange reservation machinery.
+- All 38 registered production scanners already use `ScanResultBuilder`, which allocates each asset ID at draft creation.
+Direct test scanners also allocate through `ScanInput.ids`, except deliberately malformed validation fixtures.
+  Collection and annotation ID reservation had no callers.
+- This deliberately retires the old custom-scanner contract: callers must use `ScanInput.ids` (directly or through the builder), rather than relying on admission to assign missing IDs or advance past manually numbered assets.
+  Late assignment could not repair annotations or collection references, and post-scan reservation could not prevent concurrent scanners from choosing overlapping IDs.
+Missing IDs now retain the existing structured validation error instead of being silently filled in.
+- Removed 54 production lines.
+Extended the existing invalid-ID admission fixture to cover both duplicate and missing IDs; removed a redundant normalization call from a range-validation fixture (12 net test lines).
+- Validation: warning-free macOS Debug rebuild (300 build steps); all 22 CTest targets pass (10.54 s), including concurrent scanning, source ownership, collection resolution, and all format fixtures.

 ## Further investigation

 - Keep test growth proportional to behavioral risk.
 Prefer existing coverage